Awarding points to users for gathering data about movies, TV shows, and actors

 Initially, we tried to prime users for the sites they would be going to using the destinations’ colors for the buttons, but users were not familiar with them.
 The colors also got mixed up with TheTVDB color scheme.

 I got rid of the button to make the interface clearer and put detailed instructions in a help modal.

 Reporting a record

 Users can report a record for being adult content or miscategorized.
 During testing, the “Report” got lost amidst the available entry options and confused viewers.

 We determined its purpose was more relative to the record information, so I moved the link up to the information section and highlighted it with an error color and icon.

-The Lead UX Designer created new styles for TheTVDB site.
-To facilitate the implementation of the new styles, I audited the live site and put together a style guide that directly compared the old and new components.
+I developed a new design system for TheTVDB site.
+To facilitate its implementation, I audited the live site and created a chart comparing the old and new components.

 Limiting the color palette made the site more cohesive and helped highlight CTAs.
 I also set styles for possible components to prepare for the future of the site.